Transfer-Free Data-Efficient Multilingual Slot Labeling: Limitations

 As mentioned in \S\ref{s:conclusion}, we opted for representative multilingual sentence encoders and components of contrastive learning that were proven to work well for other tasks in prior work \cite{reimers-2020-multilingual-sentence-bert,vulic-etal-2021-convfit} (e.g., the choice of the contrastive loss, adopted hyper-parameters), while a wider exploration of different setups and regimes in \method's Stage 1 and Stage 2 might further improve performance and offer additional low-level insights.

 The scope of our multilingual evaluation is also constrained by the current availability of multilingual evaluation resources for \tod NLU tasks.

 Finally, in order to unify the experimental protocol across different languages, and for a more comprehensive coverage and cross-language comparability, we relied on multilingual encoders throughout the work.
-However, we stress that for the transfer-free scenarios, \method is equally applicable to monolingual encoders for respective target languages, when such models exist.
+However, we stress that for the transfer-free scenarios, \method is equally applicable to monolingual encoders for respective target languages, when such models exist, and this might yield increased absolute performance.